 This recipe uses a little of each, plus a touch of saltiness and heat for balance.

 Baking salmon is one of the healthiest ways to eat it, since little added oil is needed.
-Salmon is already high in healthy fats along with protein and potassium.
+Salmon is already high in healthy monounsaturated fat, omega-3s, along with protein and potassium.
 Baking takes advantage of its natural moisture, with yummy, flaky results.

 The most important tip to keep in mind when making honey glazed salmon baked in the oven is to not overcook it, or your salmon will taste dry.

 - The best way to tell your salmon is done is to use an instant read thermometer.
-Fish is done at 145 degrees F, but I like to pull my salmon out around 140 degrees F and let it rest.
+Fish is done at an internal temperature of 145 degrees F, but I like to pull my salmon out around 135 to 140 degrees F and let it rest.
 The carryover cooking will allow it to reach temperature.

 - Salmon is done when it is no longer deep red in the center and flakes easily with a fork.